 Note: A chain is required when in the storage rack to provide the third point of support and is recommended when nested.

 Compressed gas cylinders need to be properly secured when being stored or in use.
 Cylinder racks typically provide the required three (3) point of contact when being stored.
 When in use, cylinders need to be secured.
 Appropriate means of securing include manufactured clamps that are installed on vertical surfaces such as walls or benchtops.
 If no vertical surfaces are available, then floor stands should be used.

-Transport carts do not provide as safe as securing method as clamps and stands.
+Transport carts do not provide as safe of a securing method as clamps and stands unless specifically designed (see "Misuse of Gas Transport Cart" Lessons Learned).
 However, if the use is temporary in nature, then cylinders can be used on cylinder carts* provided the following: